 Why do I do it?
-The biggest killer of dogs is euthanasia 'putting down' stray or unwanted dogs!
-Too many dogs end up in rescue centres because they have an unhappy home life.
+Too many dogs end up in rescue centers or are re-homed because they have not been trained properly and have been allowed to develop problems that should never happened.
 Most of these dogs are only 18 months old, For most of these dogs it is simply because they have not been trained in even the simplest basic commands and are allowed, or even unwittingly trained, to misbehave.
-But all basic training, problems, and behavioural issues can be modified!
+But all basic training, problems, and behavioural issues can be modified at any age!

 Bess 2nd Febuary 2001

-This is Bess, our current dog, she is half Labrador and half Border Collie and we love her to bits (or should that be, a bit too much?), she was my inspiration and the reason you are reading this now.
+This is Bess, our current dog, she is half Labrador and half Border Collie and we love her to bits.
+I wanted her to be well trained so after lots of reading and research she was my help and inspiration to become a dog trainer and I 'experiment' on her all the time, she is the reason you are reading this now.
 She mostly takes after her dad the Collie, so is a bit too smart for her own good!
 But she has her mother’s good looks.
 Bess is so good with people and other dogs; she helps me with my dog training sometimes.
 After a walk she likes nothing better than a trip to the pub to wag her tail and smile at everyone (yes she really does smile).
-After taking her to puppy classes and not feeling happy I started to read and surf the net for information but it was all so confusing and contradictory until I read 'The dog listener' by Jan Fennell, it changed my entire concept on dog training and inspired me to take my diplomas so that I could not only help my dog but others as well.
+After taking her to puppy classes and not feeling happy I started to read and surf the net for information but it was all so confusing and contradictory until I read 'The dog listener' by Jan Fennell, it changed my entire concept on dog training and inspired me to take my diplomas so that I could help my dog but others found out and asked for help with their dogs as well.
 During my studies I discovered Victoria Stilwell through both her book and TV program 'It's me or the dog', I have been fortunate to have met her several time now at various conferences and I cannot recommend her techniques enough, and both study them and employ them in my dog training today.
-I am proud to say that after nearly two year’s hard work on both my dog training and dog psychology diplomas I was delighted to pass both with distinction.
-Since then I have completed several more courses with Dr Ian Dunbar (who again I was lucky enough to meet), and continue to study to this day.
-Since then I have been lucky enough to have helped literally hundreds of dog owners and have received some wonderful and humbling testimonials that you are welcome to read, as well as a wealth of knowledge and experience.
+Finally I discovered Dr Ian Dunbar and have done several on line lectures by him gaining more qualifications and again I was lucky enough to meet him too after attending one of his lectures.
+I am proud to say that after nearly two year’s hard work on both my dog training and dog psychology diplomas, I was delighted to pass both with distinction, and continue to study regularly to this day.
+Since then I have been lucky enough to have helped literally hundreds of dogs and their owners and have received some wonderful and humbling testimonials that you are welcome to read.

-Started the Academy of dog training and behaviour course in July 2014, finished less than one month later.
+I started the Academy of dog training and behaviour course in July 2014, finished less than one month later.
 6 modules in total and an A+ for each one!
-Really enjoyed it and it gave me the information needed to expand my training to you.
+Really enjoyed it and it gave me the information needed to expand my training, and I am now a fully approved instructor.

 The E Mail from the ADTP said: "Many congratulations on passing all your tests.
 A great effort and one of our best in fact, I have attached a form for you to be listed on the ADTB site as a fully approved Instructor"